Pediatric Pharmacometrics

 Save this dataset for use in future PK simulations

-Randomly sample ETAs (in e.g. R) to calculate the individual PK-parameters for each simulation subject.
+Randomly sample ETAs (in e.g., R) to calculate the individual PK-parameters for each simulation subject.
 The WT will be used in the calculation of the V- and CL-parameters.
 Then, using the individual PK-parameters, the appropriate dosing regimen is simulated using the adult clinical dose.
 The exposure for each pediatric age group is calculated and compared to the reference exposure for adults.
 Assuming dose-proportional PK, the optimal pediatric dose can be calculated:

 How to present results from a PK extrapolation

-The plot with all age groups receiving the adult clinical dose can be contrasted with a plot with age groups using Dosepediatric,adjusted.
+The plot with all age groups receiving the adult clinical dose can be contrasted with a plot with age groups using Dosepediatric, adjusted.
 If you have pediatric data, you can overlay observed pediatric exposure with the simulated distributions to identify how well your model predicted the pediatric exposure.

-Figure 3: Predicted Css by body weight (left) and age (right) using the final pediatric population PK model (red circles: individual predictions).
+Figure 4: Predicted Css by body weight (left) and age (right) using the final pediatric population PK model (red circles: individual predictions).
 The blue line is the median simulated pediatric Css and the blue shaded area encompasses 90% of the simulated pediatric patients.
-The horizontal gray band encompasses 90% of the simulated adult patients receiving 100 mg BID [5].
+The horizontal gray band encompasses 90% of the simulated adult patients receiving 100 mg BID [].

-Figure 4: Adult reference range (5th–95th percentiles and median) highlighted in the background.
+Figure 5: Adult reference range (5th–95th percentiles and median) highlighted in the background.

-PD extrapolation
+PD extrapolation is often not feasible

 Unlike PK, PD models are disease- and therapy-specific, making direct extrapolation challenging.
+Thus, response (E-R) and PD models from adults may not apply to children.

 Unless there’s clinical efficacy data in pediatric patients, be very cautious to extrapolate response or PD models from adults to pediatric patients.